mayankpahadia1993/ContigValidator/README.md

 #Input

-The mandatory input to the program is the reference file, suffix tree file and the files containing reads and contigs.
+The mandatory input to the program is the reference file, suffix tree file and the files containing contigs.

-The reference file and read files must be in the fasta format.
-The reads here usually mean contigs or unitigs which we get after running an assembler.
+The reference file and contig files must be in the fasta format.
+The contigs here usually mean unitigs which we get after running an assembler.

 Suffix Tree file is the filename in which the suffix tree gets stored, if it has been created in the pipeline.
 The creation works if the `-suffixskip 0` option is set, which is also the default option.